 At the gates at the top of the switchback, the palace Steward and Administrator were waiting, as well as many other people.
 The lord put the lady's feet to the ground in order to speak to another lady, who took charge of her.
-Then Tarrant was lifted down from the horse, and he and his mother and father were taken to the dining hall with Lord Efran and many other people.
+Then Tarrant was lifted down from the horse so that he and his parents could be taken to the dining hall with Lord Efran and many other people.

 The kitchen crew was pulling together a feast for everyone while the lord was talking with his people.
 Tarrant and his parents were brought to the head table, seated, and asked to wait for just a moment.
 When their other sons and daughter came in, places at the head table were found for them as well.
-At that point, Tarrant's parents leaned over him from either side and demanded to know what happened.
+At that point, Tarrant's mother and father leaned over him from either side and demanded to know what happened.
 Tarrant told them.